Five months into receiving emergency use authorization, Remdesivir has finally been fully approved by the U.S. FDA as a treatment against COVID-19.

 Those patients include President Trump, who used the drug in his fight against the virus.

-"He'll receive another dose of Remdesivir here today and then we plan to get him home."
+"He'll receive another dose of Remdesivir here today."

 And now, under the official approval, Remdesivir will be given to hospitalized patients who are least 12 years old and weigh over 40 kilograms.